ml-energy/zeus/CONTRIBUTING.md

 - Python >= 3.9
 - Run [`scripts/lint.sh`](/scripts/lint.sh) to format and lint code.
 - Strictly type-annotate all code.
 - Tests should accompany new features and be placed in the `tests/` directory.
+Tests should not require GPUs to run.
+- Changes, whenever appropriate, should be accompanied by documentation changes in the `docs/` directory.

 ## Review Process